AaronTarga/CtrlEth/README.md

 #### Docker

 To use docker, first the directory must be changed to the [backend/src folder](backend/src/).
 Here the container needs to be build by using `docker-compose build`.
+For deploying docker there is a new docker-compose file which includes gunicorn and nginx to host the API endpoint on a webserver and here some settings can be changed using a .env.prod environment file.
+Many settings are coded to use .env and therefore not all changes work in .env.prod.
+It is possible to add a secret to allow people with knowledge of the secret to start analysis requests.
 Afterwards the container can always be started by using `docker-compose up` in the same folder.
 Our docker image includes a web tool called [flower](https://flower.readthedocs.io/en/latest/) to monitor celery tasks.
 Flower is useful because it logs all occurring tasks and allows to check for errors on failed tasks.
 #### Local/ Debug